caroldvarela/workshop-02/README.md

 - **Place the File in the Project Directory:**
    - Move the `service_account.json` file to your project directory.

+- **Create a folder in your Drive and share it with your project’s service account as an editor:**
+   - In the link of the folder, you’ll find the `PARENT_FOLDER_ID`.

 ## Configuration of the .env File